bgd-labs/aave-proposals-v3/src/20240125_AaveV2Polygon_ReserveFactorUpdatesJan312024/ReserveFactorUpdatesJan312024.md

 ## Simple Summary

-This AIP is a continuation of Polygon ProposalID 27 and increases the Reserve Factor (RF) for assets on Polygon v2 by 5.00%, up to a maximum of 99.99%.
+This AIP is a continuation of continuation of proposal 9 on Governance v3 and increases the Reserve Factor (RF) for assets on Polygon v2 by 5.00%, up to a maximum of 99.99%.

 ## Motivation